Site Description

 Open to read more

 The area around Grand Mound, where Highway 12 splits west from I-5, is a wide, flat valley filled with a mix of farming and small communities along the river.
 The Black River passes along the northwest edge of this valley and is fed by a mix of creeks, as well as Black Lake in Olympia.
-Bordering the Black and then Chehalis River to the northeast is the Capitol State Forest, a state-protected area with no development, used for hiking and camping.
+Bordering the Black River and then Chehalis River to the northeast is the Capitol State Forest, a state-protected area with no development, used for hiking and camping.
 The Black River also has large wetland complexes near Rochester, with large buffers of dense riparian vegetation between agricultural fields and the river channel.

 The planning area ends just upstream of Cosmopolis, where the Grays Harbor GRP begins.
 The Chehalis River empties into Grays Harbor at the city of Aberdeen, and from there to the Pacific Ocean.